AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-goals/goal-management/calculate-goal-progress.md

 >   * A Pro or higher
 >   * An Adobe Workfront Goals license in addition to a Workfront license.
 >
-> Contact your Workfront account manager to learn about a Workfront Goals license.-->
+> Contact your Workfront account manager to learn about a Workfront Goals license.
+ -->

 O Adobe Workfront calcula o progresso da meta automaticamente, com base no progresso de seus indicadores de progresso.